Lactalis: A Global Dairy Industry Leader

 Company Plans

-Lactalis is committed to further global expansion, enhancing market penetration, and diversifying its product offerings.
-The company is actively pursuing eco-friendly packaging innovations and has submitted a proposal to acquire Fonterra's assets.
-Integration of AI and Big Data into operations is underway to improve efficiency and competitiveness, particularly in Spanish and Australian operations.
+Lactalis is committed to global expansion, enhancing market penetration, and diversifying product offerings.
+The company is pursuing eco-friendly packaging innovations and has submitted a proposal to acquire Fonterra's assets.
+Integration of AI and Big Data into operations is underway to improve efficiency, particularly in Spanish and Australian operations.

 Leadership

-Emmanuel Besnier serves as the CEO, steering Lactalis towards continuous growth and maintaining its competitive edge in the global dairy industry.
+Emmanuel Besnier, as CEO, is steering Lactalis towards continuous growth and maintaining its competitive edge in the global dairy industry.

 Conclusion